 What’s next?
 In the future we hope to get rid of *style.css* entirely so that the user can start with a generic Bootstrap 5 ‘theme’ or generate one themselves, without having to write *any* custom CSS.
 We believe this will be possible once full support for CSS variables is included in Bootstrap.
 Until then, we’ll continue making the design easier to use as we encounter more and more real-world use cases.

-Watch for new devops capabilities powered by Rapid Portal 2.0 in the near future!
+Watch for new devops capabilities powered by Rapid Portal 2.0 by subscribing to the Community!